Woman with seven sons: Holy Maccabean Martyrs

 Although they are not the same as the Hasmonean rulers called Maccabees, the woman and her sons, along with the Eleazar described in 2 Maccabees 6, are known as the "Holy Machabees" or "Holy Maccabean Martyrs" in the Catholic Church and the Eastern Orthodox Church.

 What is believed to be the Maccabees' relics – kept in the Maccabees Shrine – is venerated in St. Andrew Church, Cologne, Germany.

 The Orthodox Church celebrates the Holy Maccabean Martyrs on August 1.
 The Catholic Church also includes them in its official list of saints that have August 1 as their feast day.
 From before the time of the Tridentine calendar, the Holy Maccabees had a commemoration in the Roman Rite liturgy within the feast of Saint Peter in Chains.
 This commemoration remained within the weekday liturgy when in 1960 Pope John XXIII suppressed this particular feast of Saint Peter.
 Nine years later, 1 August became the feast of Saint Alphonsus Maria de' Liguori while mention of the Maccabee martyrs was deleted from the General Roman Calendar, and its 1969 revision no longer admitted commemorations.
 It is still celebrated in the Traditional Latin Mass Tridentine calendar on August 1, and since they remain in the Roman Martyrology, they may still be venerated by all Catholics.

 According to Eastern Orthodox tradition, the sons are called Abim, Antonius, Gurias, Eleazar, Eusebonus, Alimus and Marcellus, though the names differ slightly among different authorities.
 They are celebrated yearly during the Honey Feast of the Saviour.

-The name Shmouni in the Syriac tradition is first known to us by the report of Aphrahat.
+The name Shmouni in the Syriac tradition is first made known in the report of Aphrahat.
 In one source, the name Maria appears alongside the name Shmouni.
 In the chronicle of Michael the Syrian ʿAbd-Shalom is identified as the father of the seven sons and is introduced as the brother of Mattathias.
 As a place of Martyrdom Antioch sometimes is mentioned instead of Jerusalem.

 According to the Syriac Fenqitho (book of festal offices), the name of the mother is Shmooni while her sons are Habroun, Hebsoun, Bakhous, Adai, Tarsai, Maqbai and Yawnothon.
 Their teacher was name Eleazar and was martyred along with them.

 The three Ethiopian books of Meqabyan (canonical in the Ethiopian Orthodox Church, but distinct works from the other four books of Maccabees) refer to an unrelated group of "Maccabean Martyrs", five brothers including 'Abya, Seela, and Fentos, sons of a Benjamite named Maccabeus, who were captured and martyred for leading a guerrilla war against Antiochus Epiphanes.

 Various mystery plays in the Middle Ages portrayed the Maccabean martyrs, and depictions of their martyrdom possibly gave rise to the term "macabre", perhaps derived from the Latin Machabaeorum.